 From the interview with the province of Utrecht a contradiction came forward with the point made by the expert of EBU.
-The expert of the province of Utrecht (appendix VII) explains that they decided to subsidize the charging infrastructure only once until the market picks it up, which did not work out.
+The expert of the province of Utrecht explains that they decided to subsidize the charging infrastructure only once until the market picks it up, which did not work out.
 The subsidies are still needed but they do not know for how long.
-This is striking as the EBU argues that the those regulations are not needed, while the expert of the province of Utrecht argues that they are clearly needed.
-Furthermore, the interviewee of the province of Utrecht (appendix VII) points out that through a supporting declaration from the province, LomboXnet received subsidy from the EFRO4 (European Fund for Regional Development) for the development of SSC.
+However, the expert of the EBU argues that the those regulations are not needed, while the expert of the province of Utrecht argues that they are clearly needed.
+Furthermore, the interviewee of the province of Utrecht points out that through a supporting declaration from the province, LomboXnet received subsidy from the EFRO (European Fund for Regional Development) for the development of SSC.
 This shows that the province of Utrecht did have little formal power to support the project of SSC, although it is not much.